ndiego/block-visibility/readme.txt

 Tailor Block Visibility to your needs, or those of your clients, with powerful plugin settings.

-* Disable any visibility control
+* Disable any visibility control.
-* Configure up to 4 different breakpoints to optimize the screen size controls
+* Configure up to 4 different breakpoints to optimize the screen size controls.
-* Restrict visibility controls to specific block types
+* Restrict visibility controls to specific block types.
-* Set permissions so only certain users have access to visibility controls
+* Set permissions so only certain users have access to visibility controls.
-* Disable contextual indicators and other plugin utilities
+* Disable contextual indicators and other plugin utilities.
-* Enable Full Control Mode 🚀(See the FAQs)
+* Enable Full Control Mode 🚀(See the FAQs).
-* Remove all plugin settings on uninstall
+* Remove all plugin settings on uninstall.

 === Plays nice with others  ===